To fast track your Mako Server development, follow these simple steps:

 Although the server can be installed as a background process (aka daemon), you'll find it a whole lot more convenient to start and stop the server using the command line during web application development.
 We assume you have sufficient experience in running command line programs.
 We also assume that you have experience in using text editors such as Notepad on Windows and some experience in HTML and CSS design.

 You do not need to know how to design or create server side Lua web applications.
-All you need to learn in order to get started with Lua and LSP is included in the Do It Yourself Tutorial.
+All you need to learn in order to get started with Lua and LSP is included in the Lua and LSP tutorial.

 You can start the Mako Server from the command line as soon as you have unpacked the server.
 The image slideshow below shows how to start the Mako Server on Windows and Linux.
 Mac users should use the Linux commands.